 Those forecasts helped its stock recover from sharp losses to end 0.5 percent higher on the day.

-The new extension to April 11 follows its first postponement of audited earnings a month ago.
+Toshiba gained a new extension until April 11 for third-quarter earnings which follow its first postponement of audited earnings a month ago.
 If it fails to meet that deadline and does not gain another extension it would have until April 21 to submit the earnings or be delisted.

-Toshiba is also due to submit this week a report to the Tokyo Stock Exchange on its internal controls in the wake of its latest financial woes as well the 2015 accounting scandal.
+Toshiba is also due to submit on Wednesday a report to the Tokyo Stock Exchange on its internal controls in the wake of its latest financial woes as well the 2015 accounting scandal.
 That could eventually also lead to a delisting if the bourse finds Toshiba's efforts unsatisfactory.

 ($1 = 114.8300 yen)